icharalamp/website-hugo/content/home/teaching.md

 I have been an instructor of the following:

-- Google Earth Engine Tutorial: Geohackweek 2017, University of Washington
+- Google Earth Engine Tutorial: Geohackweek 2017, University of Washington.
+[Tutorial available here](https://geohackweek.github.io/GoogleEarthEngine/).
 - Using R to Model, Manipulate, and Manage Spatial Data: Student Workshop, International Association of Landscape Ecology World Congress, 2015
 - TA: Ecology, University of Notre Dame
 - TA: General Biology, University of Notre Dame